CptPalindrome/HonBot/README.md

 <b>say</b>

   -Honbar will say whatever it is you type after "say" and delete your message for you.
 He's talking!
+You can add /tts at the beginning and have him use tts in his message.
+Powerful!

+<b>gandhi</b>

+-Honbar spouts a <i>totally real</i> Gandhi quote.

 <b>help</b>